Noa3/Cowtastic-Open-Cafe/README.md

 ## About This Version
 This repository contains a currently unclean version of Cowtastic Cafe, offering modders and game creators the chance to customize their own cafe experience.
 While there may be missing files and placeholders, contributors are welcome to help improve and fix issues with the project.
 After careful consideration and review, merge requests will be approved.

-Trina has kindly allowed us to use her beautiful voice in this open-source project.
+Lewdheart has kindly allowed us to use her beautiful voice in this open-source project.
 If you want your own lines in the game or just spread some love, you can visit her on [Twitter/X](https://twitter.com/lheartvoiceover).

 ## Contribution
 Anyone can contribute to this project by fixing problems or adding new features.
 Simply fork the repository, make your changes, and submit a pull request.
 Your contributions will be reviewed and considered for inclusion in the main project.